intechstudio/grid-documentation/docs/wiki/actions/led/start-animation.md

 ---
 slug: led-start-animation
 title: Start Animation
-tags: [Action Block, LED Block, Dual Action, Feedback, Workflow]
+tags: [Action Block, LED, Dual Action, Feedback, Workflow]
 ---

 The Start Animation Block allows the LED intensity to change over time, making the LED blink in some form or another.
 The way it blinks is best described as a waveform constantly changing the LED intensity on one layer of the LED.